dongjh20/MCCT/README.md

 <img src="resources/MCCT-framework.png" align="center" width="50%"/>

-## Platoon experiment with mixed types of vehicles
+## Demo videos
+Cross-platform experiments are carried out on vehicle platooning, which is composed of different types of vehicles from different platforms in MCCT.

-### Mixing physical miniature vehicles and virtual vehicles
+**Experiment A:** Mixing physical miniature vehicles and virtual vehicles

-#### The formation of the platoon for experiment A is shown below.
+The formation of the platoon for experiment A is shown below.

 <img src="resources/formation-experiment-A.jpg" align="center" width="50%"/>

-#### The video of the experiment process is shown below.
+The video of the experiment process is shown below.

 <img src="resources/experiment-A-V2.gif" align="center" width="100%"/>

-### Mixing physical miniature vehicles, virtual vehicles and a human-driven vehicle via a driving simulator
+**Experiment B:** Mixing physical miniature vehicles, virtual vehicles and a human-driven vehicle via a driving simulator

-#### The formation of the platoon for experiment B is shown below.
+The formation of the platoon for experiment B is shown below.
 SCANeR Studio is the supporting software of the driving simulator.

 <img src="resources/formation-experiment-B.jpg" align="center" width="50%"/>

-#### The video of the experiment process is shown below.
+The video of the experiment process is shown below.

 <img src="resources/experiment-B.gif" align="center" width="100%"/>